COVID-19 Resource Hub

 COVID-19 causes a respiratory illness that can range from mild to severe.
 The most common symptoms are fever, cough, and difficulty breathing.
 Some people may experience muscle aches, headaches, a sore throat, or diarrhea.
 Symptoms appear two to 14 days after exposure to the virus.
 Generally, symptoms are less severe in children than adults.
 Learn more.

 Most people with COVID-19 experience a mild illness and will recover at home, and our care team can guide you online or by phone.
-If you are experiencing symptoms of COVID-19, please go to OnCare.org, our 24/7 virtual clinic, where our care team will evaluate your symptoms and provide you with a care plan.
+If you are experiencing symptoms of COVID-19, please use MyChart to complete a COVID-19 assessment.
+Our care team will evaluate your symptoms and provide you with a care plan.

 Due to the spread of COVID-19 in Minnesota, we have taken additional steps to ensure the health of our patients.
 This includes enhanced visitor restrictions, masking requirements, and COVID-19 screening at all M Health Fairview locations.
 Please review our visitor restrictions before visiting one of our facilities.
 Learn more.